zackxzhang/gpie/README.md

 - a couple of "avant-garde" kernels such as spectral kernel allow for exploration of new ideas
 - each kernel implements anisotropic variant besides isotropic one to support automatic relevance determination
 - a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example handcrafting composite kernels based on expert knowledge or exploiting special sturcture of datasets
-- core computations like marginal likelihood and analytical gradients are carefully formulated for speed and robustness
+- core computations such as likelihood and analytical gradient are carefully formulated for speed and robustness
 - Bayesian optimizer offers a powerful strategy in optimizing expensive-to-evaluate, black-box objectives